opensafely-core/ehrql/DEVELOPERS.md

 the way connections are made is different, and potentially more things down the line.

-Databricks is only only available in SaaS form.
+Databricks is only available in SaaS form.
 We can use the free Community Edition version, but it is limited, slow, and not 100% reliable, so we do not run it by default, it needs to be manually run.
 NHSD have given some of the team (Simon, Seb, Dave) access to their Databricks sandbox, which is more